Jean-Martin Wendel: Life

 Jean-Martin Wendel was born on 22 February 1665 in Longlaville, a domain that his mother brought as her dowry.

 His father owned several fiefs in Lorraine which he passed to Martin Wendel.

 Around 1700 Martin married Anne-Marie Meyer.

 His wife was the daughter of a wealthy fermier (presumably a tax collector rather than a farmer).

 Before 1704 Wendel directed a forge at Ottange, just north of Hayange.

 Martin Wendel used his wife's money to buy the iron forge of Hayange from King Louis XIV of France.

 He paid 9,621 livres on 26 March 1704 for the works at Hayange.

 This was a significant amount of money since at the time a skilled craftsman would earn about 200 livres per year.

 The property included the Rodolphe forge, which had been created by Rodolphe de la Roche, the Magdelaine furnace, a hammer mill and a cutting mill.

 The mills were incomplete and the other equipment was in disrepair.

 Two years earlier the works had been sold for 1,500 livres to Louis de Ridouet-Sancé, who probably invested about 9,000 livres but failed to make the business profitable.
 Wendel had to borrow about 30,000 livres from banks in Metz and Thionville to invest in the business.

 The only commercial activities allowed to noblemen at the time were operating a forge, shipbuilding and glass making.

-A forge was an attractive option since it came with a title of nobility.

 The king used the sale of rights to operate forges as a source of revenue.

-Martin Wendel became Martin de Wendel, seigneur d'Hayange, with the purchase.
+Martin Wendel became seigneur d'Hayange.